Absence of fast scrambling in thermodynamically stable long-range interacting systems

-As the simplest exercise, let us consider the case of $p = \infty$, which provides the standard operator norm.
-The resulting wavefront shape of the information propagation is the same as that in reference ~\cite{PhysRevX.9.031006,tran2019locality}; however, our derivation is considerably simpler and applied to a more general class of Hamiltonians.
-For the short-time evolution, we can utilize the well-known simple Lieb--Robinson bound in Refs~\cite{ref:Hastings2006-ExpDec,Nachtergaele2006}.
+As the simplest exercise, let us consider the case with $p = \infty$, which provides the standard operator norm.
+The resulting wavefront shape for information propagation is the same as that obtained in~\cite{PhysRevX.9.031006,tran2019locality}; however, our derivation is considerably simpler and can be applied to a more general class of Hamiltonians.
+For the short-time evolution, we can utilize the well-known simple Lieb--Robinson bound as in \cite{ref:Hastings2006-ExpDec,Nachtergaele2006}.
 Using their results, we can readily derive the following approximation error (see \cite[Section S.III A]{Supplement_long_range_LR} for the derivation):

 where $c$ and $c'$ are the constants of $\orderof{1}$, which depend on only the details of the system.
-Note that $\partial X_m$ is the surface region of the subset $X_m$.
-This yields an exponential light cone for a sufficiently large $\Delta t$; however, $\Delta t$ is now selected to be as small as $\orderof{1}$, and hence, $e^{c'\Delta t}$ is given by a constant.
+Note that $\partial X_m$ is the surface region of subset $X_m$.
+For a sufficiently large $\Delta t$, the bound~\eqref{Hastings_Koma_bound} eventually yields an exponential growth; however, $\Delta t$ is now selected to be as small as $\orderof{1}$, and hence, $e^{c'\Delta t}$ is given by a constant.